Grigs-b/wrangler/README.md

 * `GMAIL_ACCOUNT` - gmail account that has access to dev emails
 * `GMAIL_AUTH` - gmail account password

+*Linux Installs*
+Sometimes you need additional packages for pip install to work, run your linux versions flavor of the following:
+`sudo apt-get install libssl-dev python-dev libffi-dev gcc`

 To run the webservice, activate your virtual environment and pip install the requirements located in the server directory.
 `pip install -r requirements.txt`